-As part of the Thrive NYC initiative, the NYC Department of Health and Mental Hygiene is offering free Mental Health First Aid training to all New Yorkers.
-Mental Health First Aid (MHFA) is a groundbreaking public education program that teaches the skills needed to identify, understand, and respond to signs of mental health and substance use challenges or crises.
+As part of the City's Thrive NYC initiative, the NYC Department of Health is offering free Mental Health First Aid (MHFA) training to all New Yorkers.
+MHFA is a groundbreaking public education program that teaches the skills needed to identify, understand, and respond to signs of mental health and substance abuse challenges and crises.

-Mental illness and aging can often be a double stigma.
+Mental illness and aging can be a double stigma.
 According to the National Council on Aging, the number of Americans 85 and older will triple by the year 2050.
 Older adults and care partners are less likely to identify a problem as a symptom of a mental health disorder.
-Furthermore, older adults have high rates of late onset mental health disorders (anxiety/depression) and low rates of identification and treatment.
-This curriculum module will help existing Adult MHFA Instructors in good standing reach this population with updated prevalence data, a new film, and scenarios.
+Also, older adults have high rates of late onset mental health disorders, including anxiety and depression, and low rates of identification and treatment.